Web Support Awards FAQ

 How do we submit an entry?

 The entry process changed recently.
-All entries must be
+Entry essays must be

-submitted as a single electronic file (.pdf format only), except
+submitted as a single electronic file (.pdf format only).
+The entry

 You have several options for transmitting the entry essay file to us,